dieghernan/dieghernan.github.io/collections/_projects/Sfera.md

 ## Features

 - Clock mode:
-  - Analog: Classic analog watchface
+  - Analog: Classic analog watch face
   - Digital: Centered hour and minute display based on analog movement
-  - Dual: Analog and Digital all in one
+  - Dual: Analog and digital, all in one
-  - Mix: Digital Hour and Analog Minute
+  - Mix: Digital hour and analog minute
-- Autodetection of 12h/24h based on your watch settings
+- Autodetection of 12h/24h mode based on your watch settings

 ## Take your pick